telerik/kendo-ui-builder/docs/managing-apps/roles-authorization.md

 ---
-title: Roles and Authorization
+title: Authorization and Roles
-page_title: Roles and Authorization - Setup & Migration - Kendo UI Builder
+page_title: Authorization and Roles - Setup & Migration - Kendo UI Builder
 description: "Set and authorize the admin roles when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: rolesauthoriz_kuib
 position: 2
 ---

-# Roles and Authorization
+# Authorization and Roles

-...
+The Builder allows you to define specific roles to the application and set authorization rights to its modules, views, and fields.

+At runtime, you can use the login procedure for sending the list of the available roles and the server for marking the valid ones for the particular user.

+> Defining user roles and setting access rights hides parts of the user interface.
+As a result, make sure that the Data Service does not send any data over the wire for which the user is not authorized to see.

 ## Suggested Links